Kalkan is located on Turkey’s south west coast, between the towns of Fethiye (87km to the west) and Kas (27km to the east)

 It belongs to the region of Antalya, which is also the name of its regional centre, located 200km away.

 The heart of Kalkan is its Old Town, a maze of small cobbled streets winding down to the harbour.
-The streets are lined with many old Greek and Turkish buildings covered with bougainvillea, occupied by small boutique shops, restaurants and a few bar/cafes.
-Today the town is expanding out from this traditional centre, but the character of the Old Town and harbour remains unchanged.
+The streets are lined with many old Greek and Turkish buildings covered with bougainvillea, occupied by small boutique shops, an array of quality restaurants and bar/cafes.
+In recent years the town has expanded out from this traditional centre, reaching further up the mountain side and around the bay, however the character of the Old Town and harbour remains unchanged.

-Kalkan itself has a man made pebble beach, but is better known for its beach clubs and proximity to the famous beaches of Patara and Kaputas cove.
+Kalkan itself has a popular shallow man made pebble beach, but is better known for its private beach clubs and proximity to the famous beaches of Patara and Kaputas cove.
 The beach clubs are private rock bathing platforms with intimate café/restaurants, just a 5 minute water taxi ride round the bay.
 The waters around Kalkan bay have a Blue Flag award for cleanliness and are ideal for all forms of water sports.
 Learn to dive at one of the diving schools or simply charter a small boat and its crew for the day.
+The famous 17km sandy beach at Patara is a 15-20 minute car drive away and is protected due to the nesting of the loggerhead turtles.
+Kaputas cove is a 5 minute drive in the Kas direction and has become incredible popular in recent years.
+Just have a look at Instagram tags for Kaputas and you will get the idea.

 Like much of Turkey, Kalkan is surrounded by historical and geographical sites.
-Pinara, Patara, Xanthos, Thlos and Myra cover ancient settlements from the Byzantine, Roman and Lycian periods to name but a few.
-The river gorge at Saklikent and famous beach at Ölü Deniz are all less than an hour away.
+Pinara, Patara, Xanthos, Tlos and Myra cover ancient settlements from the Byzantine, Roman and Lycian periods to name but a few.
+The river gorge at Saklikent, famous beach at Ölü Deniz and Butterfly valley are all less than an hour away.

-Above all Kalkan is most famous for its high quality but reasonably priced restaurants.
+For its visitors however Kalkan is perhaps most famous for its high quality but reasonably priced restaurants.
 With over 100 to choose from, there is something for everyone.
 Most popular are the roof terrace restaurants of the Old Town where you can sit and watch the sun set overlooking the sea but there is a range of restaurants to suit all budgets and tastes.

-It is no surprise therefore, that Kalkan, once the favourite summer resort for wealthy Turks has now become internationally renowned and is developing as a cosmopolitan town.
+It is no surprise therefore, that Kalkan, has become internationally renowned and is developing as a cosmopolitan town.
 The beauty of the location, the weather and the friendliness of the local people attract visitors back time and time again.
+In recent years the town has seen an upsurge in Turkish visitors and Turkish buyers looking to escape the cities and the recent problems of Covid.

-Kalkan has a pebbly man made beach to the east side of the harbour, but is more renown for its beach clubs around the bay and its proximity to Kaputas Beach and the famous 16km sandy Patara beach.
+Kalkan has a pebbly man made beach to the east side of the harbour, but is more renown for its beach clubs around the bay and its proximity to Kaputas Beach and the famous 17km sandy Patara beach.
 Beach clubs can be found in the harbour, at Club Patara, Komurluk and Kisla on the east side of the bay as well as in Kalamar Bay to the west.
-A number of small private sea front hotels such as Villa Mahal, Yali and Caretta Pensions also offer bathing from their sea landings and sun bed hire.
+A number of small private sea front hotels such as Villa Mahal, Kulube, Yali and Caretta Pensions also offer bathing from their sea landings and sun bed hire.
+The beach clubs have a dailly fee for the sunbeds and umbrellas between 30TL and 100TL (2021 prices).

 If lounging around the pool is more your style, then you will be pleased to know that most villas and apartments have private or shared pool facilities.
 A number of hotels will also allow non hotel guests use of their pools and sun beds for a small daily fee.
 Hotels with particularly large swimming pools are the Happy Hotel in Kalamar Bay and the Samira Deluxe Hotel in the Ortaalan area of the town.